facebookarchive/huxley/README.md

 Use it however you want!
 But we generally shell out to it from within an existing test runner (i.e. Django or Rails).
 This lets us programmatically start a test server for Huxley to hit.

 If you're using Python, you can use Huxley directly in a test (see `huxley.integration.HuxleyTestCase`) or browse the source to see its core APIs.

+If you're on a team I recommend setting up webdriver on a shared server and changing the `HUXLEY_WEBDRIVER_REMOTE` environment variable such that everyone's screenshots are pixel perfect (see the technical FAQ above).

+### Why is it called Huxley?

+Lots of test frameworks and methodologies are very opinionated about how your code should be structured or how you should write tests.
+Some tools are so opinionated that they're almost religious about their view of testing!
+We wanted a tool that got out of our way and let us fight regressions as quickly and easily as possible without being opinionated about it.
+So we named it after the guy who coined the term "agnostic", [Thomas Henry Huxley](http://en.wikipedia.org/wiki/Thomas_Henry_Huxley).